Bengali Beauty: Plot

 Soon thereafter, Afzal learns of Moyna's upcoming marriage.
-In a fit of frustration and rage, Afzal rants against the existing government and societal problems on air; leading promptly to his suspension.
+In a fit of frustration and rage, Afzal rants against the existing government and societal problems on air, leading promptly to his suspension.
 A gleeful Rafel takes Afzal's place next to DJ Mita on the World Music program.
 Moyna is devastated to hear the news of Afzal's suspension, not knowing what will happen to him.
-The people of Dhaka write to complain about Rafel's presentation and Mita pleads with the DG of Bangladesh Betar to bring Afzal back.
+The people of Dhaka write to complain about Rafel's presentation, and Mita pleads with the DG of Bangladesh Betar to bring Afzal back.

-Afzal is reinstated and a more subdued version of his radio personality is back on air with Mita.
-Upon hearing Afzal back on the radio, Moyna calls Afzal and they make a plan to run away together and elope before Moyna's wedding the next day.
+Afzal is reinstated, and a more subdued version of his radio personality is back on air with Mita.
+Upon hearing Afzal back on the radio, Moyna calls Afzal, and they make a plan to run away together and elope before Moyna's wedding the next day.
 However, their plans fall apart as Prime Minister Sheikh Mujibur Rahman is assassinated the very next morning.
 After sneaking through the streets of Dhaka and then to Bangladesh Betar, a devastated Afzal announces the news over the radio.
-Moyna listens and both weep at their lost hope of a future together.
+Moyna listens, and both weep at their lost hope of a future together.

 One week later, Moyna listens as DJ Mita presents the World Music program solo.
 Mita talks about missing her friend Afzal, who has left to continue his studies in the United States, and narrates her version of the ending of 'Bengali Beauty'.
-A dream sequence unfolds in which the Moyna imagines what might have been had her relationship with Afzal continued.
+A dream sequence unfolds in which Moyna imagines what might have been had her relationship with Afzal continued.
 Moyna sheds a tear as Mita completes her poignant narration.